Community Response Unit (CRU)

 The podcast is a collaboration with students from many different schools across NYU’s campus, including co-host, and pre-med graduate student Sabah Fatima.
 The podcast is self-produced and new episodes are released weekly.
 Season 1 of the podcast includes conversations with survivors of domestic violence, attempted murder, and cyberstalking and bullying.
 It also details resources available to the NYU and New York City communities, including the Safe NYU app, Safe Horizon, and the Family Justice Center.

 The You Matter! podcast is available on Apple Podcasts, Google Play, and Spotify.

 Transportation Advisory Committee: The Transportation Advisory Committee (TAC) identifies service gaps and discusses possible enhancements to transportation services provided to the NYU community.
 The TAC is comprised of a diverse set of community members from all areas of NYU, including Washington Square, Brooklyn, and the medical corridor, and meets regularly during the academic year to assess community concerns and seek resolutions and improvements.

 Emergency Management Advisory Council: The Emergency Management Advisory Council is made up of stakeholders and subject matter experts from across the university who provide strategic advice on the direction of the University’s Emergency Management and Continuity Program.
 The EMAC reviews and provides input on plans, policies and initiatives of the Emergency Management and Continuity Program.

-Public Safety Advisory Committee: The Public Safety Advisory Committee is comprised of NYU community members from all levels and areas of the University who are dedicated to improving public safety services.
-The PSAC meets once each semester to learn about DPS initiatives and priorities and provide input and feedback on how DPS can serve the NYU community in a more effective manner.
+Campus Safety Advisory Committee: The Campus Safety Advisory Committee is comprised of NYU community members from all levels and areas of the University who are dedicated to improving public safety services.
+The PSAC meets once each semester to learn about DCS initiatives and priorities and provide input and feedback on how DCS can serve the NYU community in a more effective manner.